Peer Review Policy: Ensuring Scholarly Rigour

-The editorial peer review policy is the cornerstone of maintaining high standards in academic publishing.
+The peer review policy of JRTM is the cornerstone of maintaining high standards in academic publishing.
 It outlines the process by which submitted manuscripts are evaluated by experts in the field, guaranteeing the quality, originality, and significance of published research.

-JRTM follows Key elements of a typical editorial peer review policy as mentioned below:
+Key elements of our peer review policy is as follows:

-• Decision Process: Editors consider reviewers' reports and their own assessment to make final decisions:
+• Decision process: The handling editor synthesises reviewer reports and makes a recommendation; Editors consider reviewers' reports and their own assessment to make final decisions:

 • Accept: Manuscript is ready for publication (rare at this stage).